 Q: I can't decide which repair database I want.
 Help!

-Now this might not apply to every single vehicle in any particular system, but the following facts generally apply.
-Mitchell 1’s ProDemand (Figs. 1 and 2) has color-coded wiring diagrams that can be manipulated to make them easier to read, while Alldata (Fig. 3) has OEM wiring diagrams because that information system emphasizes more complete OEM data.
-There might be situations where you need the 100-percent accuracy of OE information while other times it slows you down and it would be preferable to see a more complete, color-coded wiring diagram you can manipulate.
+Now, this might not apply to every single vehicle in either system, but the following facts generally apply.
+Mitchell 1's ProDemand has color-coded wiring diagrams that can be manipulated (Figs. 1 to 3) to make them easier to read while AllData has OEM wiring diagrams (Fig. 4,) because that information system emphasizes more complete OEM data.
+There might be situations where you need the 100 percent accuracy of OE information while other times, it slows you down and it would be preferable to see a more complete, color-coded wiring diagram you can manipulate.

 Regardless of the respective strengths and weaknesses of each program, you are better off with a combination of these programs rather than just one.
 The more information you have to fix a car, the better.